Arthi-chaud/Marvinette/README.md

     marvinette --mod-project
     ```

-2. You can now create your first functionnal test!
+2. You can now create your first functional test!
     - execute the command:

     ```shell